-Activity Evidence that supports this approach Challenge number(s) addressed Assessment of dyslexia training and package £500 Identifying problems with decoding or single word reading and/or poor reading fluency and poor spelling (Dyslexia Association / Lowell 2014) is core to ensuring the correct intervention is chosen for each pupil and can be key to why RWI does not work for specific pupils 1 & 2 CPD for ALL staff on early maths pedagogy - Mastering Number Programme EEF-Improving mathematics in early years and KS1 https://educationendowmentfoundation.org.uk/education-evidence/guidance-reports/early-maths (Recommendation 1) 1, 3 Coaching for Maths lead to support QFT in Maths across school.
-1, 3 Whole school CPD on effective instruction strategies to promote knowledge retention - Rosenshine's Principles of Instruction EEF Research - High Quality Teaching https://educationendowmentfoundation.org.uk/support-for-schools/school-planning-support/1-high-quality-teaching 1-4 Participation of Teaching and Learning Champions in Trust PDP (Pedagogical Development Programme) and follow up support from Teaching and Learning Lead.
+Activity Evidence that supports this approach Challenge number(s) addressed Assessment of dyslexia training and package £500 Identifying problems with decoding or single word reading and/or poor reading fluency and poor spelling (Dyslexia Association / Lowell 2014) is core to ensuring the correct intervention is chosen for each pupil and can be key to why RWI does not work for specific pupils 1 & 2 CPD for ALL staff on early maths pedagogy - Trust led WRM training EEF-Improving mathematics in early years and KS1

-CPD for teachers EEF Research - 4

-on effective strategies for

-teaching writing.
+strategies for teaching writing.

-l second https://d2tic4wvo1iusb.cloudfront.net/eef-guidance-reports/literacy-

-ks2/EEF-Improving-literacy-in-key-stage-2-report-Second-

-Support from edition.pdf?v=1637857731 (Recommendation 4 and 5)
+Purchase of Literacy Tree resources and CPD support.
+This to include https://d2tic4wvo1iusb.cloudfront.net/eef-guidance-reports/literacy-ks2/EEF-Improving-literacy-in-key-stage-2-report-Second-edition.pdf?v=1637857731 (Recommendation 4 and 5)

-Local Writing ,

-consultant

-Consultant
+high quality texts